 Communicate with your therapist and she will adjust her strokes or move to a different area so you can relax.

 Is tipping expected?

 A tip is never expected or required.
 If tipping makes massage unaffordable to you, I'd rather you not!
-If you would like to, it is much appreciated, but the best compliment is to re-book and refer!
+If you would like to, it is appreciated, but the best compliment is to re-book and refer!
 Take advantage of the referral discount.
 See below and Rates for more details.

 What is the referral discount?

 While I do not bill insurance companies directly, I am happy to provide a receipt with the information needed so that you can submit it for reimbursement.
 If you have a FSA card, I can run it with my square reader.
 I also can provide a receipt if you need to submit it for reimbursement.